johnpeart/johnpeart.github.io/src/posts/blogpost/2024-09-22-games-collection.md

 [^1]: Technically the *Game Boy* was released in 1989 in Japan and North America, but it didn't come to Europe until September 1990.

 [^svg]: If you'd like to do something cool with this SVG, be my guest and share the results!
-[Here's the source file you need](https://raw.githubusercontent.com/johnpeart/johnpeart.github.io/main/src/assets/images/site/gamepak.svg).
+[Here’s the source file you need](https://raw.githubusercontent.com/johnpeart/johnpeart.github.io/main/src/assets/images/site/gamepak.svg).